Beginner's Guide to Peace - Dead Ends

 In order to survive States hide, distort and manipulate the records of the past for their own purposes.
 This is to the detriment of individuals and the society overall.
 The alteration of history distorts cultural maps, causing travelers difficulty in making sound decisions and leading them astray from their desired destinations.

 Although it is now seemingly easier to discover these facts, government mistruths and distortions have so permeated the cultural milieu that any challenge to the State narrative causes an uncomfortable cognitive dissonance among many.
 The end result is large scale resistance to the truth as many react with fear and anger whenever facts are presented and lies are exposed.

 From the American Revolution to the open wars against Afghanistan, Iraq, Libya and Syria and the covert wars in numerous other nations, the parasitic State that is embedded in the heart of American culture has used war to transform itself into a military power never before seen.
 Spending as much on the military as nearly all of the other countries in the world combined, the U.S. now encircles the globe with over 800 bases, maintaining forces in countries such as Japan and Germany more than seventy years since World War II concluded.

 The narrative painted by the State is that war has been an integral and vital force in the establishment of “peace and liberty”.
 This seems to contradict the obvious fact that war by definition destroys the peace, at least in the short term.
 The "short term", however, can apparently last decades as the United States entered is 17th year of war in Afghanistan in 2018.

-Just as war destroys that peace, it harms the progress of liberty as well.
+Just as war destroys the peace, it harms the progress of liberty as well.
 During times of war the State severely restricts liberty, using fear and propaganda to insinuate that freedom must be sacrificed to ensure victory and a future peace.
 Once the wars are over, though, liberty never quite returns to the previous norm.
 Robert Higgs describes this as the ratchet effect whereby the State steadily tightens its grip and power through its succession of wars.

 An Alternate Perspective